fdeblasio/pokeemerald-expansion/README.md

 ### Potentially just savefile issues due to merging upcoming/playing while hacking
 - Lilycove ladies crash the game
-- Moving an Pokemon in the PC seems to duplicate its item in the bag
+- Moving an Pokémon in the PC seems to duplicate its item in the bag
 - Items in the Battle Pyramid's Battle Bag/held items in the Battle Pike are turning into Poke Balls
     - Seems to happen after trainer battles?
 - Contest reporter says a number instead of the contest category
+    - The corresponding TV report thinks a winning Pokémon came in last

 ## Changes
 - NOTE: This all assumes there are no rebasing errors